John is a historian and researcher interested in the relation between war and society.

 After extensive debates in Parliament, the London Gazette announced in 1847 a medal for military service to be awarded retroactively to all ranks of the army and navy for war service between 1793 and 1815.
 Finally, it seemed that all veterans of these wars had received recognition.

 Historians, such as the previously cited David Bell, have contributed extensively to the historiography of the Napoleonic era and of post-Napoleonic Europe, but have had limited engagement with medals as a means of contributing to its analysis.
-Nicholas Rodger in a review of naval historiography following the bi-centennial of the battle of Trafalgar cited some contributions to social history and naval culture but suggested there is more work for this field.
+Nicholas Rodger in a review of naval historiography following the bicentennial of the battle of Trafalgar cited some contributions to social history and naval culture but suggested there is more work in this field.

-Rodger in his own work, briefly cites an episode in the issuing of the Naval General Service Medal of 1848 which caused a boost in morale of old sailors.
+Rodger in his own work briefly cites an episode in the issuing of the Naval General Service Medal of 1848 which caused a boost in the morale of old sailors.
 At this time, several women approached the Admiralty seeking claims for the medal citing their own service at sea and recognition for their roles in actions on fighting ships; the Admiralty refused any medals for women, not wishing to set a precedent.
-Rodger fails to expand much further not only on what these medals meant to the sailors, but also on the subject of women at sea.
+Rodger fails to expand much further not only on what these medals meant to the sailors but also on the subject of women at sea.
 Putting this medal in such a context offers historians a tantalizing opportunity to examine gender in the historiography of naval warfare of the Napoleonic era.

 Viewed in the contexts here described, medals can provide historians valuable insights into the soldiers, sailors, and society of these eras.
 What these medals meant to the recipients, what their bestowers sought to gain, and how the various audiences reacted can reveal further debates and insights into our understanding of the times they lived in.